-Our Washington DC breast augmentation not only increases the size of the breasts, but it can also improve their shape.
+Our breast augmentation in Washington D.C. not only increases the size of the breasts, but it can also improve their shape.
 Some women have naturally smaller breasts they would like to enhance, while others are looking to regain volume that they have lost after pregnancy and breastfeeding or weight loss.
 While the concept of breast augmentation is straightforward, there are a range of choices which allow us to customize the surgery to create the most attractive result.

 Why Choose Plastic Surgery Institute of Washington?